Feasibility Report

 ALE (Additional Living Expense) coverage.
 Most policies provide ALE coverage for 24 months after the date of loss, with some extending to 36 months.
 The project timeline for a fire rebuild in a PGRAZ zone typically runs 30 to 42 months.
 If the total timeline exceeds the ALE coverage period, the owner bears the cost of temporary housing during the gap.
 At $8,000 to $15,000 per month for comparable rental housing on the Westside, a 12-month ALE gap represents $96,000 to $180,000 in out-of-pocket housing costs.

 Current land value.
 In some cases, the current market value of the land (as a vacant lot, post-fire) exceeds what the owner paid for the property.
-If the land is worth $3M, the insurance payout is $1.8M, and the actual rebuild cost is $3.2M, the owner is looking at $1.4M out of pocket to rebuild - or they could sell the lot for $3M, take the $1.8M insurance payment, and deploy $4.8M into a different property without construction risk, timeline uncertainty, or ALE pressure.
+When the land value, combined with the insurance payout, exceeds what the owner would need to spend out of pocket to rebuild, selling the lot and deploying the combined proceeds into a different property may produce a better financial outcome than rebuilding - without construction risk, timeline uncertainty, or ALE pressure.
+The feasibility analysis quantifies both paths so the owner can compare them clearly.

 Major Renovation of an Existing Property